S-Alzaid/MCP/PROJECT-STRUCTURE.md

 ## Critical Rules (DO NOT BREAK)

 ### ✅ DO
-- Keep `railway.json` build command as `npm install`
+- Keep `railway.json` build command as `npm install && npm run build`
+- Keep `package.json` build script as a no-op (`echo 'No build step needed'`)
 - Maintain `Transfer-Encoding: chunked` headers
 - Use `res.write()` and `res.end()` for responses
 - Keep all tools hardcoded in the main file

 ### ❌ DON'T
+- Remove the build script from package.json (Railway expects it)
-- Add TypeScript build steps to Railway config
+- Add actual TypeScript build steps to Railway config
 - Remove streaming headers from responses
 - Split tools into separate modules
 - Add complex build processes